 Instead of taking on accounting duties yourself or handing them to an inexperienced member of staff, employ an accountant to look at your figures regularly, help with tax returns, and suggest ways to improve your financial situation.
 It’ll reduce hassle as well as the chance of errors occurring.

 THP Chartered Accountants offers a range of services from tax accounting and planning to audit and legal services.
-Contact our offices in Wanstead, Cheam, Chelmsford, Saffron-Walden, and London City today to find out more.
+Contact our offices in Wanstead, Cheam, Chelmsford and Saffron Walden today to find out more.

 About Mark Boulter

 Mark Boulter is responsible for the efficient running of the firm’s infrastructure, and ensuring that THP delivers the best client service.
 Promoting the vision and culture across all branches, people are the key: “I like people who have a fresh approach and I’m happy for them to run with their ideas,” he says.